HTML5 multimedia redirection

 - Better performance without the security issues raised by plug-ins

 HTTP progressive downloads

 For an example of a progressive download, see the HTML5 video redirection test page.
-To inspect the video element in the webpage and find the source (an mp4 container format) in HTML5 video tags, use the developer tools in your browser:
+To inspect the video elements in the webpage and find the sources (mp4 container format) in HTML5 video tags, use the developer tools in your browser:

 We support only redirection for progressive downloads in mp4 format.
 We don’t support WebM and Adaptive bitrate streaming technologies like DASH/HLS.

 We support the following, and use policies to control them.
 For more information, see Multimedia policy settings.

 - Server side render

 - Client side fetching and rendering

 Minimum versions of Citrix Workspace app and Citrix Receiver:

 - Citrix Receiver for Windows 4.5